Armenia to hold early parliamentary polls in December - Journal du Cameroun

-Armenia will hold early parliamentary elections in December after reformist leader Nikol Pashinyan’s political manoeuvring led lawmakers on Thursday to dissolve the assembly.
+Armenia will hold early parliamentary elections December 9 after reformist leader Nikol Pashinyan’s political manoeuvring led lawmakers on Thursday to dissolve the assembly.

-The dissolution of parliament is a major win for acting prime minister Pashinyan whose efforts to reform the ex-Soviet country of some 3 million have been frustrated for months by the ruling party.
+The dissolution of parliament is a major win for acting prime minister Pashinyan whose efforts to reform the ex-Soviet country of three million have been frustrated for months by the ruling party.

 Pashinyan, who came to power in May after a popular revolt against the country’s old guard, said the chamber was dissolved “in accordance with law” after MPs failed to elect a new prime minister for the second time over the past week.